Alstrom Syndrome: Symptoms, Causes, Information

-Alstrom syndrome is a form of rare genetic disease that affects several parts of a person's body.
-The syndrome is named for Swedish doctor Carl-Henry Alstrom, who first described it in the year 1959.
-Alstrom syndrome presents a number of signs and symptoms that start in infancy or early childhood, although symptoms may also appear later in a person's life.
+Alstrom syndrome is a rare genetic disease affecting several parts of a person's body.
+The syndrome is named for Swedish doctor Carl-Henry Alstrom, who first described it in 1959.
+Alstrom syndrome presents several signs and symptoms that start in infancy or early childhood, although symptoms may also appear later in a person's life.

 Causes of Alstrom Syndrome

-Almstrom syndrome is caused by mutations in the ALMS1 gene, which provides instructions for making a protein whose function is currently unknown.
+Almstrom syndrome is caused by mutations in the ALMS1 gene, which provides instructions for making a protein whose currently unknown function.
 The mutations in the gene most likely lead to the production of abnormally short and nonfunctional versions of the ALMS1 protein.
-The protein is usually present at low levels in most tissues; a loss of the protein's usual functioning might assist in explaining why the symptoms and signs of Alstrom syndrome affect a number of parts of a person's body.
+The protein is usually present at low levels in most tissues; a loss of the protein's usual functioning might explain why the symptoms and signs of Alstrom syndrome affect several parts of a person's body.

 The syndrome is inherited in an autosomal recessive pattern, meaning that both copies of the gene in each cell have mutations.
 The parents of a person with an autosomal recessive condition each carry one copy of the mutated gene.
 They commonly do not exhibit symptoms or signs of Alstrom syndrome.
 For example, if a mother and father have the gene, there is a twenty-five percent chance that their children will inherit one mutated gene from each of their parents.
 The children who receive mutated genes from both parents have Alstrom syndrome.

 Vision and Alstrom Syndrome